Bernina Aurora 440 QE: Free-motion Quilting - Part 2 of 2 - The BSR!

 Please feel free to post any links to finished products you’ve made using the BSR!
 I’d love to see what else this baby can do!

-Posted by robyn on August 15th, 2008 under bernina 440 qe, crafts, sewing, sewing machines
+Posted by robyn on August 15th, 2008 under bernina 440 qe, crafts, sewing, sewing machines, tutorials

 5. robyn Says: